-- 1. The Registrar (Evaluation), University of Mysore, Mysore. - 2.
-The Dean, Faculty of Science & Technology, DoS in Psychology, Manasagangotri, Mysore. - 3.
-The Chairperson, BOS in Criminology & Forensic Science, DoS in Criminology & Forensic Science, Manasagangotri, Mysore. - 4.
-The Chairperson, Department of Criminology & Forensic Science, Maharaja's college, Mysore. - 5.
-The Director, College Development Council, Moulya Bhavan, Manasagangotri, Mysore. - 6.
-The Deputy/Assistant Registrar/Superintendent, AB and EB, UOM, Mysore. - 7.
-The P.A. to the Vice-Chancellor/Registrar/Registrar (Evaluation), UOM, Mysore. - 8.
+2. The Dean, Faculty of Science & Technology, DoS in Psychology, MGM.

+- 3. The Chairperson, BoS in Criminology & Forensic Science (CB), Manasagangotri, Mysore. - 4.
+The Deputy/Assistant Registrar/Superintendent, AB and EB, UOM, Mysore. - 5.
+The P.A. to the Vice-Chancellor/Registrar/Registrar (Evaluation), UOM, Mysore. - 6.
 Office file.